 Read letters from NDP Leader Jack Layton, Liberal Leader Michael Ignatieff and also from the Bloc Quebecois.

-At 27 (June/July 2009) George collaborated in the drafting of BILL C-418 in the House of Commons presented by Member of Parliament Marc Garneau, to establish a Children’s Commissioner for Canada, an independent official to ensure government accountability regarding the UN Convention on the Rights of the Child.
+At 27 (June/July 2009) George was involved in creating the draft of BILL C-418 in the Canadian House of Commons, presented by Member of Parliament Marc Garneau.
+The bill aimed to establish a Children’s Commissioner for Canada, an independent official to ensure government accountability regarding the UN Convention on the Rights of the Child.
 George had been advocating for the creation of a Children’s Commissioner in Canada since 1998, and was invited by Mr. Garneau to witness the bill’s presentation in Parliament.

 Press Release: (in English)

-At 29 (October 16, 2011) George walked on the final stretch in Montreal with Jean Béliveau who over 11 years walked 75,000 km through five continents in 65 countries to promote peace and raise awareness about children experiencing violence.
+At 29 (October 16, 2011) George joined Jean Béliveau for the final stretch of his 11-year walk through five continents and 65 countries to promote peace and raise awareness about children experiencing violence.
 Over the course of the walk, Béliveau covered a distance of 75,000 km.

 Learn more about Jean here: https://wwwalk.org